eascodes/100-days-code/log.md

 **Thoughts** I am still greatly enjoying this module.
 Each challenge takes me a while to figure out but through trial and error I'm able to reach a solution.

 **Link(s) to work** https://www.freecodecamp.org/eascodes

+## Day 54: December 22, 2021

+**Today's Progress**: I am continuing to work on the basic algorithm scripting module on the FreeCodeCamp JavaScript course.

+**Thoughts** I am still greatly enjoying this module.
+Each challenge takes me a while to figure out but through trial and error I'm able to reach a solution.

+**Link(s) to work** https://www.freecodecamp.org/eascodes